 Right after cooling down the burned area for a few seconds, try to examine the intensity of the welding burn.
 If you feel it serious, and seems to be an extreme level of burn to you, then try to make the burned area wet, while keeping yourself calm.
 After using the water, peel off the burned layer smoothly and visit the doctor as soon as you can.
 Because the solution of such intense burn can’t be recommended without examining it closely.
-Moreover, bear in mind, never use the ice cube under such a situation, if you want to have more pain.
+Moreover, bear in mind, never use the ice cube in such a situation, if you want to have more pain.

-On the other hand, if the skin only seems red and giving you just the warm feeling, then using the topical cream would be more than enough for the recovery.
+On the other hand, if the skin only seems red and gives you just the warm feeling, then using the topical cream would be more than enough for the recovery.
 From all of the options, the Aloe included cream is the best one that you have to keep along with you every time, to deal with such situations.